Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

-The ticket or card holder assumes all risk, danger and injury incidental to the game of baseball or related activities, whether occurring before, during or after the actual play of the game, including (but not limited to) the danger of being injured by thrown or broken bats, thrown or batted balls or other objects, or by others in attendance.
+The ticket or card holder assumes all risk, danger and injury incidental to the game of baseball or related activities, whether occurring before, during or after the actual play of the game, including, but not limited to: the danger of being injured by thrown or broken bats, thrown or batted balls or other objects, or by others in attendance.
 Please refer to the back of your admission ticket or card for a more complete disclaimer.
 If you would like to lessen your risk, the Nationals will exchange your seat location for one in the UPPER DECK OR OTHER REMOTE AREA or, in the event of a sellout, will refund your purchase any time before the first pitch is thrown.

 Junior Nationals Kids Club

-Kids Run The Bases presented by Under Armour
+Kids Run the Bases

 Laser pointers and pens are prohibited inside of Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).